apache/spark/docs/sql-ref-syntax-aux-describe-table.md

 * **format**

     Specifies the optional format of describe output.
-If `EXTENDED` is specified then additional metadata information (such as parent database, owner, and access time) is returned.
-If `EXTENDED` is specified, then the metadata can be returned in JSON format by specifying `AS JSON` at the end of the statement.
+If `EXTENDED` or `FORMATTED` is specified then additional metadata information (such as parent database, owner, and access time) is returned.
+Also if `EXTENDED` or `FORMATTED` is specified, then the metadata can be returned in JSON format by specifying `AS JSON` at the end of the statement.

 * **table_identifier**